tvpollet/tvpollet.github.io/_pages/Research_Interests.md

 # Research Interests

 I have perhaps an atypical profile.
 Due to my methodological interestes and background, a large part of my work consists of collaborating with others.
+Therefore it is hard to summarise what I research.

 This wordcloud gives you an idea.
 It was generated with a [shiny app](https://shiny.rcg.sfu.ca/u/rdmorin/scholar_googler/).

 ![word cloud titles](img/wordcloud_titles.png)

-And this is where I tend to publish
+And this is where I tend to publish, ... .

 ![word cloud publications](img/wordcloud_pubs.png)